 This mid-winter celebration of love is famed for its decadent desserts, store-bought candy hearts, gourmet chocolate boxes and fancy dinners.
 The central theme to many rom-coms' sweet and tragic love stories, Valentine’s Day (also coined “Galentine’s Day”) has been known to put a bit of extra pressure on singles and couples alike.

-This romantic holiday may have taken on different iterations over the years, from being coined "Galentine's Day" by single women to adding extra pressure on couples.
-But let's face it: The best way to express a little love, whether it's for a friend, a partner, your kids or anyone who is special to you (including yourself!), is to show off your skills in the kitchen.
+But let's face it: Expressing love is a wonderful thing and, whether romantic or not, nothing quite says, “I love you” like a homemade dinner.
+We believe that the best way to express a little love for a friend, a partner, your kids or anyone who is special to you (including yourself!) is to show off your skills in the kitchen.

-These blissful bites are the perfect easy, elegant and impressive appetizer.
+These blissful bites are the perfect easy yet elegant appetizer.
 No one will suspect they only took five minutes to make!

 This is the ultimate sweet and salty combo!
-You get tanginess from the cheese and sticky sweetness from the dates all wrapped in a crispy, salty bacon blanket.
+Enjoy tanginess from the cheese and sticky sweetness from the dates, all wrapped in a crispy, salty bacon blanket.

 Ina Garten said the fig preserves recipe for this surprisingly simple bruschetta may be one of the best things she's ever made.
 And when the Barefoot Contessa gives a dish that stamp of approval, we make it!

 This tart is fast, easy and sure to impress.
 The bright flavors from the lemon and herbs complement the tanginess from the goat cheese, making the tart light but satisfying.